aylinozturk3/Head-Stabilisation-with-DC-Motor-Control-Using-PID-PIV-and-MRAC-Controller/README.md

 The system is modeled in state-space form and evaluated based on stability, tracking performance, disturbance rejection, and robustness.

 ##System Modeling

 DC motor mathematical modeling
 Experimental motor identification for parameter estimation State-space representation
 Acceleration sensor used for feedback

+##Implementation

+The entire project was implemented and simulated in MATLAB, including identification, controller design, and closed-loop performance analysis.